easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_07_configuration.md

-    This makes it slightly easier to organise the module tree with user-friendly labeling, but above all also makes the synchronisation process of the 4 instances of the software directory more robust as it is now easy to synchonise all modules in the last step, which is a much quicker process than syncrhonising the software installations.
+    This makes it slightly easier to organise the module tree with user-friendly labeling, but above all also makes the synchronisation process of the 4 instances of the software directory more robust as it is now easy to synchronise all modules in the last step, which is a much quicker process than syncrhonising the software installations.

     We also use short paths for software installations (to avoid overrunning the maximum length of a